-(CAMPO) was designated as the MPO for the Corvallis Urbanized Area in 2002, following the results of the 2000 Census.
 CAMPO is composed of the cities of Corvallis, Adair Village and Philomath, as well as adjacent parts of Benton County which are currently urbanized or anticipated to be urbanized within the next 20 years.
+CAMPO is governed by a five-member Policy Board consisting of elected representatives from each city or county, as well as a staff person from the Oregon Department of Transportation (ODOT).

 The mission of CAMPO is to: